stonepros/stone/doc/rados/operations/index.rst

 particular daemon within a cluster; changing the settings of a particular daemon or subsystem; and, adding a daemon to the cluster or removing a	daemon from the cluster.
-The most common use cases for low-level operations include growing or shrinking the Ceph cluster and replacing legacy or failed hardware with new hardware.
+The most common use cases for low-level operations include growing or shrinking the Stone cluster and replacing legacy or failed hardware with new hardware.

 .. toctree::